isomerpages/nlb-biblioasia/_jul-2012/Tiong Bahru: Exploring Singapore’s First Public Housing Estate.md

 Construction of the estate began in March 1936, and the first block of flats consisting of 28 units and four shops was completed in December that year.
 The first 11 families moved in on 1 December, paying monthly rents of $20 for a ground-floor unit and $22 for an upper-level unit.
 By 1941, some 784 flats in two- and three-storey blocks, 54 tenements and 33 shops had been built, accommodating over 6,000 people.
 The estate had a market, a restaurant, coffee shops, a shoe shop, a dressmaker’s shop and sundry shops.
 Residents comprised a diverse population of Chinese, Indians, Eurasians and Europeans.

+##### [F]iremen were unable to reach the Sungei Batu rubber factory during fires in 1911 and 1914; in both cases, firemen could not drive their engines to the factory due to the condition of the roads, and had to haul their equipment via footpaths.

 #### **Advent of War: The Japanese Occupation**

 With Tiong Bahru’s development ongoing even as World War II approached, town planners built air raid shelters within the estate.
 The blast-proof shelters at Block 78 Guan Chuan Street remain intact as Singapore’s first air raid shelters located within a public housing estate, while another shelter at Eu Chin Street was later converted into a community centre.[^12] Children’s playgrounds were also turned into makeshift air raid shelters as the Japanese advanced towards Singapore.[^13]